LimelightVision/LimelightDocs/docs/software_change_log.rst

 2017.7 (11/21/17)
 ~~~~~~~~~~~~~~~~~~~~~
 * Fix severe bug that broke contour sorting.
-This caused very small contours to often be favored over larger contours.
+This caused the favoring of very small contours over larger contours.
 * New Coordinate system: Center is (0,0). ty increases as the target moves "up" the y-axis, and tx increases as the target moves "right" along the x-axis.
 * More accurate angle calculations.
 * Display targeting info (tx, ty, ta, and ts) on webpage
 * Default targeting values are zeros.
 This means zeros are returned if no target is in view.
+* New side-by-side webpage layout.
+Still collapses to single column on small devices.
 * Continuous slider updates don't hurt config panel performance.
 * Aspect ratio slider scaled such that 1:1 is centered.